About - more info on LinkedIn

 PNAS 2024

 Paper Supp.
-PDF Editor's page
+PDF Code Editor's page HAL

 Coupling Conduction, Convection and Radiative Transfer in a Single Path-Space: Application to Infrared Rendering

-ACM TOG (SIGGRAPH) 2023
+ACM TOG 2023 ; presented at SIGGRAPH 2023

 Paper Supp.
-PDF Editor's page HAL
+PDF Talk Editor's page HAL

 An Inverse Method for the Exploration of Layered Material Appearance

-ACM TOG (SIGGRAPH) 2021
+ACM TOG 2021 ; presented at SIGGRAPH 2021